fitnr/svgis/docs/cli.rst

 Use these options to specify fields in the source geodata file to use to determine the class or id attributes of the output SVG features.
-In the output fields, spaces will be replaced with underscores.
+In the output fields, whitespace is be replaced with underscores.
+See :doc:`styles` for details.

 For example, the `Natural Earth admin\_0 <http://www.naturalearthdata.com/downloads/110m-cultural-vectors/>`__